tanmayshankar/RCNN_MDP/README.md

 `./scripts/feedforward_rcnn/variable_transition_size.py data/trial_3/reward_function.txt`

+To run Value Iteration with reward as a function of actions as well, run:

+`./scripts/feedforward_rcnn/action_reward.py data/trial_6/reward_function.txt actual_transition.txt`

 **Displaying Optimal Policy**

 Once either of the feedforward passes are run, you may display the policy, reward and value functions by running the following: